Photo products

 If the foreground objects look blurry on the resulting 3D image, you can reduce the foreground parallax up to 3% or reduce the protrusion of the foreground objects up to 60-70%.

-We recommend to work out your own scheme for your projects and materials.
+We recommend working out your own scheme for your projects and materials.

 See also the 3DMasterKit User Guide, section 4.2 The process of making a multilayer photo, page 60.